Karibi Dede

-Karibi Dede, Ph.D. (born May 8, 1983) is an American Football coach and former player who serves as the defensive backs coach at Charlotte.
-Dede played safety and linebacker for Auburn University before a brief stint in the NFL and CFL.
+Karibi Dede (born May 8, 1983) is an American football coach and former player who serves as the defensive backs coach for the Charlotte 49ers.
+As a safety and linebacker, Dede played college football for the Auburn Tigers before a brief stint in the National Football League (NFL) and Canadian Football League (CFL).

-High School Career
+High school career

 Dede attended C. D. Hylton High School where his team won 39 consecutive games and back to back 6A Virginia State Titles.